 Gigabit Internet speeds have the power to move communities forward by contributing to economic development and heightening quality of life.
-ALLO Communications, a Nelnet Company, brings proven expertise that provides value in a variety of forms of network ownership and operation for building and operating a gigabit network for superior Internet, telephone, and television services.
+ALLO Communications brings proven expertise that provides value in a variety of forms of network ownership and operation for building and operating a gigabit network for superior Internet, telephone, and television services.